BalliAsghar/keep-GitHub-Streak/README.md

-This is a silly commit message.
+The following message is representative of a commit message:Fix typo